Spring Vegetables at Morningsun Herb Farm 2018

 Lipstick: 53 days green, 73 days red ripe.
 Hearty, attractive dark green fruits are 4 inch long and taper to a blunt point .
 They ripen to a glossy, rich red.
 Thick, juicy, and swet for salads and cooking, and perfect for roasting and salsa.
 Dependable, with heavy yields.

 Mamma Mia Rossa: F1.
 80 days.
 Oblong bell peppers are very sweet and crunchy.
 Red when ripe.
 Virus resistant.
-Grows to 2 ft tall, very productive.
+Grows to 2 ft tall, very productive, good leaf coverage to protect from sunburn.
 Great for containers.

 Orange Sun: 68 days.
 Rich orange color and fabulous sweet flavor in a big, blocky bell pepper.
 This is a Dutch variety that yields large harvests of truly gorgeous orange fruit.
 Plants are resistant to tobacco mosaic virus and have plenty of foliage to protect developing fruit.